Skip to main content

 note

-If the command takes longer than a few minutes to finish, check the status of the pods via kubectl get pods.
-If the pods are pending scheduling due to limited memory or cpu, either re-adjust the values in the values.yaml file or add more resources to your Kubernetes cluster.
+If the command takes longer than a few minutes to finish, check the status of the pods with the kubectl get pods command.
+If the pods are pending scheduling due to limited memory or CPU, adjust the values you specified for the properties in the values.yaml file or add more resources to your Kubernetes cluster.

 Dremio Admin Commands